privateprep/coding-space-website/src/pages/about-us/how-tcs-is-different.md

 ---
 templateKey: about-us
 title: How The Coding Space is Different
+seo:
+  title: How The Coding Space is Different
+  description: >
-description: "The Coding Space is about more than just first-class coding education, it’s about helping kids build the skills that will serve them throughout life. "
+    The Coding Space is about more than just first-class coding education, it’s about helping kids build the skills that will serve them throughout life.
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code